 Unfair and Deceptive Trade Practices

 Every corporation that conducts business in North Carolina should be aware of the risks and benefits associated with North Carolina's Unfair and Deceptive Trade Practices Act.
-This extremely broad statute permits the award of treble damages and attorneys fees in a broad range of circumstances.
-Ellis & Winters attorneys have direct experience in the litigation and trial of such claims, particularly in their application in matters involving the theft of trade secrets.
+This broad statute permits the award of treble damages and attorney fees in a range of circumstances.
+Ellis & Winters attorneys have direct experience in the litigation and trial of such claims, including in matters involving the theft of trade secrets.

-- The firm, with co-counsel, represents the defendants in Torrence v.
+- The firm, with co-counsel, represented the defendants in Torrence v.
 Nationwide Budget Finance, 753 S.E.2d 802 (N.C.
 Ct.
 App.
-2014), pet. for disc. rev. denied, No. 86P14, 2014 WL 2803001 (N.C.
-June 11, 2014).
+2014).
 In Torrence, the North Carolina Court of Appeals held that the plaintiffs, who alleged that the defendants’ lending practices violated N.C.
-Gen. Stat. § 75-1.1, must submit their claims to binding bilateral arbitration.
+Gen. Stat. § 75-1.1, were required to submit their claims to binding bilateral arbitration.
 Applying recent decisions by the U.S. Supreme Court, the court reversed a trial court’s decision that an arbitration clause in the plaintiffs’ loan contracts was unconscionable.

-The firm also serves the courts and the bar through scholarship on unfair and deceptive trade practices.
-Stephen Feldman has written or co-authored several articles in this area.
-In addition, Stephen Feldman, and other Ellis & Winters lawyers often speak to lawyers, judges, and professors on unfair and deceptive trade practices and other business torts.
+Ellis & Winters also serves the courts and the bar through scholarship on unfair and deceptive trade practices.
+Our lawyers often speak to lawyers, judges, and professors on a variety of issues that concern unfair and deceptive trade practices and other business torts.